 Made some pizza bases?
 Ready to step up to a higher level?
 This focaccia is an easy and fun next step in bread making.
-With a satisfying crispy crust and moist tasty crumb, this delicious bread goes great with soups and salads.
-Or, enjoy with a piece of prosciutto or sardines in olive oil.
+With a satisfying crispy crust and moist, tasty crumb, this delicious bread goes great with soups and salads.
+Or, enjoy with a piece of prosciutto or canned sardines in olive oil.

 I had been wanting to start my bread making journey for some time.
 I experimented with pizza bases.
 That evolved into some flatbreads, some of which were very successful.
 I wanted more…

-Based on a review of the focaccia recipes I could find, focaccia bread was not a lot different from the flatbreads I had been making.
+Based on a review of the focaccia recipes I could find, focaccia bread was not significantly different from the flatbreads I had been making.
 The biggest difference?
 It has a lot more extra virgin olive oil!
 As a bread newbie at the time, I drew inspiration and guidance from more experienced bakers.
 In particular, this Bon Appétit recipe…

 Note the special guest in this video.
-Samin Nosrat is the author of one of the essential cooking books Salt, Fat, Acid, Heat.
+Samin Nosrat is the author of one of the essential cooking books, Salt, Fat, Acid, Heat.
 I highly recommend this book.
 She also hosts one of the better Netflix cooking programs – inspired by the book.
 Worth your time, I assure you.

 Even my first attempt at baking focaccia was as good as any I had eaten in the past.
 Subsequent attempts confirmed it.
 It really is as easy to bake a Focaccia bread as good as anything you can buy in your local bakery.
 So bake we did.
 And so should you.